 How do I request a leave of absence?

 Returning students who wish to take a leave of absence must notify their home school.
-In order to support our fall planning, we would appreciate students communicating their intention to take a leave of absence as soon as possible, ideally by August 7.
+In order to support our fall planning, students were asked to communicate their intention to take a leave of absence by August 7.

 Undergraduate students who take a leave of absence before the end of the second week of classes (Friday, September 25) would be eligible for a full tuition refund for the fall semester.
 Tuition refunds decrease when the leave is taken later in the semester, see Bulletin for details.